Tummy Tuck (Abdominoplasty) Toowoomba

 An abdominoplasty or tummy tuck can be very effective for men and women who want to reduce the appearance of a lower abdominal bulge and address some of the common changes that can occur throughout life.
 Many of the patients we see at Allure Clinic in Toowoomba want to know whether exercise can address these problems.
 While exercise can reduce body fat, it won’t address the permanent changes such as skin laxity and separation of the abdominal muscle wall that can occur during pregnancy and weight gain.

-Medicare rebates are currently available for this procedure and most private health funds will also provide additional cover.
-However, we recommend that you confirm this directly with your health fund.
+Medicare rebates are available for this procedure in a limited number of circumstances, and this will be discussed with you at the time of your consultation.
+Most private health funds will also provide additional cover, however, we recommend that you confirm this directly with your health fund.

 Remove excess skin